jkulawik/ServiceChecker/README.md

   * The tool presumes a /24 subnet mask (due to considerable issues with getting the network mask via Python), and hence can currently only scan the addresses in the last IP octet range (`X.X.X.1` - `X.X.X.255`).
 It should be sufficient for standard home networks, however.
   * The tool then does a ping sweep to find active hosts in the network (please note that not all devices are pingable at all times - e.g. Android phones put the Wifi to sleep for battery saving and might not respond consistently.
 This means they will be skipped in the port scan later, too).
+  * It is also possible to scan IPs from a list.
-  * Check and display the host names to make them easier to identify.
+  * Check and display the host names, MAC addresses and vendors to make devices easier to identify.
-  * Scan for open ports (which hint at vulnerable services running):
+  * Scan for open ports (which hint at potentially vulnerable services running).
+The port list is configurable, but most common and dangerous ones are supplied.
-    * Telnet
-    * FTP
-    * SSH
-    * HTTP-XML authentication (planned?)
 * [PLANNED?]
-Check for default credentials on those services
+Check for default credentials on chosen services
 * Passive DHCP scanner that will let you monitor network access attempts.
 It features logging to text files and a MAC whitelist.

 ## Disclaimers